Cast Iron Radiators Frequenty Asked Questions

 Can I paint my own radiators or get someone else to paint them?

 Yes, you can arrange to paint your own radiators or we can deliver the radiators to a nominated paint shop of your choice if required.
-The primer we use is a cellulose based primer and so it is alright to use other cellulose based paints.
-We do not recommend powder coat finish as this will affect the section seal/gaskets when put in finishing oven causing your radiator to leak.
+The primer we use is a cellulose based primer and so it is preferable to use other cellulose based paints.
+We do not recommend a powder coat finish as this will affect the section seal/gaskets when put in finishing oven causing your radiator to leak.
 DO NOT USE WATER BASED PAINTS.

 What size pipe work is required?